Leovambarii/DziennikUJ/README.md

 The team conducted manual testing to identify and address any bugs or issues.

 <h2>4.
 Deployment Phase </h2>
-The team provided documentation and instructions on how to install and use the application. [link do sprawozdania 5]()
+The team provided documentation and instructions on how to install and use the application.

 Overall, the project development process was successful, and the team was able to deliver a good-quality product that met the goals and requirements.